jokergoo/simona/README.md

   Root: GO:0008150
   Terms: GO:0000001, GO:0000002, GO:0000003, GO:0000011, ...
   Max depth: 18
-  Aspect ratio: 342.43:1 (based on the longest distance to root)
+  Aspect ratio: 342.43:1 (based on the longest distance from root)
-                780.22:1 (based on the shortest distance to root)
+                780.22:1 (based on the shortest distance from root)
   Relations: is_a, part_of
   Annotations are available.